KnightNikhil/Java-Interview-Preparation/Notes/Collections.md

 * Collections.sort(list, comparator)
 * TreeMap and TreeSet with custom comparators

-✅ 8.
-Advanced Topics
-* Load Factor, Capacity in HashMap
-* Resize / Rehash logic
-* Difference between identity-based and equals-based maps: HashMap vs IdentityHashMap
-* WeakHashMap and its use with garbage collection
-* EnumMap, EnumSet for performance with Enums
-* Deque vs Queue, Stack deprecation

 ✅ 9.
 Real-World Scenarios & Design
 * Which collection to use when?